 This project procures a consultant to identify multi-media, instructional resources to expand the instructional toolkit, meta-tag items, and manage the on-line portal for the INSTRUCTIONAL IMPROVEMENT SYSTEM.
 Three specialists (their salary included in section B3) working in the Division of Instruction will collaborate with the consultant, working to bring Maryland educators together annually to ensure that resources are aligned with the state Common Core Curriculum and represent high quality instructional resources.
-The consultant and MSDE staff will also gather best practices-lesson seeds, project ideas, simulations, print and video resources-from classroom teachers throughout Maryland as well as from public domain sources, to include in this new instructional toolkit.
+The consultant and MSDE staff will also gather best practices-lesson seeds, project ideas, simulations, print and video resources, to include in this new instructional toolkit.